mluginieski/OECT-Plotter/README.md

         - PlotterClass.py

 **Examples:**</br>
-Please, see the examples folder.
+Please, see some examples below or in the Codes/main.py and Codes/PlotterMain.py files.

 ## Class Constructor